Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Minimum Hamming Distance Upper Bounds

 \section{Minimum Hamming Distance Upper Bounds}

-This section contains the two main results of this paper, namely Theorems~\ref{th:bound:1} and~\ref{th:bound:2}.
-More precisely, given some quasi-cyclic LDPC code with polynomial parity-check matrix $\matr{H}(x)$ and minimum Hamming distance $\dmins(\code{C})$, Theorem~\ref{th:bound:1} presents an upper bound on $\dmins(\code{C})$ as a function of the entries of $\matr{H}(x)$ and Theorem~\ref{th:bound:2} presents an upper bound on $\dmins(\code{C})$ as a function of the entries of $\wt\bigl( \matr{H}(x) \bigr)$.
-The upper bound in Theorem~\ref{th:bound:2} is in general weaker than the upper bound in Theorem~\ref{th:bound:1}, however, it is interesting to see that the weight matrix alone can already give nontrivial bounds on the achievable minimum Hamming distance.
+This section contains the two main theoretical results of this paper, namely Theorems~\ref{th:bound:1} and~\ref{th:bound:2}.
+More precisely, given some QC code with polynomial parity-check matrix $\matrH(x)$ and minimum Hamming distance $\dmins(\code{C})$, Theorem~\ref{th:bound:1} presents an upper bound on $\dmins(\code{C})$ as a function of the entries of $\matrH(x)$ and Theorem~\ref{th:bound:2} presents an upper bound on $\dmins(\code{C})$ as a function of the entries of $\wt\bigl( \matrH(x) \bigr)$.
+The upper bound of Theorem~\ref{th:bound:2} is in general weaker than the upper bound of Theorem~\ref{th:bound:1}, however, it is interesting to see that the weight matrix alone can already give nontrivial bounds on the achievable minimum Hamming distance.
+These theorems also present analogous results for the free Hamming distance of convolutional codes.

-In later sections, namely in Sections~\ref{sec:type:1:qc:ldpc:codes:1} and~\ref{sec:type:2:and:type:3:qc:ldpc:codes:1}, we will discuss the implications of these two theorems on codes with type-I, type-II, and type-III polynomial parity-check matrices.
+In Sections~\ref{sec:type:1:qc:ldpc:codes:1} and~\ref{sec:type:2:and:type:3:qc:ldpc:codes:1}, we will discuss the implications of these two theorems on codes with type-$1$, type-$2$, and type-$3$ polynomial parity-check matrices.
 Moreover, in Section~\ref{sec:effect:small:cycles:minimum:distance} we will show how the upper bounds in Theorems~\ref{th:bound:1} and~\ref{th:bound:2} can be strengthened by taking some graph structure information (like cycles) into account.

-We start with a simple technique presented by MacKay and Davey~\cite{MacKay:Davey:01:1} to construct codewords of codes described by polynomial parity-check matrices.
-(Actually, the paper~\cite{MacKay:Davey:01:1} deals with codes that are described by scalar parity-check matrices composed of commuting permutation submatrices, of which parity-check matrices composed of cyclically shifted identity matrices are a special case.
+We start with a simple technique to construct codewords of codes described by polynomial parity-check matrices; this extends a codeword construction technique by MacKay and Davey~\cite[Theorem~2]{MacKay:Davey:01:1}.
+(Note that the paper~\cite{MacKay:Davey:01:1} deals with codes that are described by scalar parity-check matrices composed of commuting permutation sub-matrices, of which parity-check matrices composed of cyclically shifted identity matrices are a special case.
 However, and as we show in this paper, their techniques can be suitably extended to codes that are described by scalar parity-check matrices composed of \emph{any} circulant matrices, and therefore to codes that are described by polynomial parity-check matrices.)